-Die Hard with a Vengeance (aka, the best Die Hard ever) turns 25 this year.
-It released five years after the first Die Hard sequel (Die Hard 2: Die Harder), and saw the director of the first Die Hard, John McTiernan, return to the director's chair, as New York cop John McClane (Bruce Willis) and Harlem resident Zeus Carver (Samuel L. Jackson) come up against the riddle obsessed terrorist, Simon (Jeremy Irons).
+Released five years after the first Die Hard sequel (Die Hard 2: Die Harder), Die Hard With A Vengeance saw the director of the first Die Hard, John McTiernan, return to the director's chair, as New York cop John McClane (Bruce Willis) and Harlem resident Zeus Carver (Samuel L. Jackson) come up against the riddle obsessed terrorist, Simon (Jeremy Irons).

 The film marked a couple of series firsts, the most obvious being that it departed from the previous entries' yuletide settings, instead taking place in New York during the summer.
 It also put McClane back to square-one, revealing that his marriage with Holly had once again failed, and that he decided to stay in New York and not L.A.